MrArboreum/MrArboreum/README.md

 - 👋 Hi, I’m @MrArboreum
-- 👀 I’m interested in smart legal contracts
+- 👀 I’m interested in Smart Legal Contracts
-- 🌱 I’m currently learning blokchain & crypto
+- 🌱 I’m currently learning Blokchain & Crypto
-- 💞️ I’m looking to collaborate on DeFi, Web3 and fintech
+- 💞️ I’m looking to collaborate on DeFi, Web3 and Fintech
 - 📫 How to reach me juanluisreyesr@gmail.com
 - 😄 Pronouns: Juan
 - ⚡ Fun fact: I'm a lawyer in Peru